jeremybusk/me/README.md

 - Virtualization
   - LXD - LXC containers and VMs.
   - Virtualbox
-  - VMWare - Please avoid this platform is possible.
+  - VMWare - Please avoid this platform if possible.
 There are better/cheaper options these days.
   - qemu-kvm, libvirt
 - Relational Databases
   - Postgres